ninest/tl-exercise/README.md

 Finding the page's publish data would require finding abd extracting the date in the HTML.
 This is, however, a different process for each website.
 One solution would be to use a pre-existing library such as [Mercury Parse](https://github.com/postlight/mercury-parser).
 However, there is only a Nodejs version.

 Another method would be to simply check if "2020" is in the article URL.
+This works for the set of news sources, but will not work across all webpages if they do not have the publishing date in the URL.

+## Extending the project

+If I had more time to work on this assignment, I would explore the following:

+- Include more words relating to COVID-19 and economic impacts to better search for articles on the topic.
+I would manually find articles and find out the most common words across them.
+- Differentiate between articles and "listing pages" (web pages that only link to other pages but do not provide information on their own)